b-tupiti/auth-ad/README.md

 # auth-ad
-A test django app that uses AD and LDAP authentication.
+A django app to test AD Authentication through LDAP.